Kachi-Awaji/GIT-intro/Lesson-4.md

 ![Git Status](./images/25-WorkingDirectory.png)

 `git init` creates a hidden folder - a Git repository.
 This is Git's home in your working folder.
-From here, it will monitor the files in your folder, and store information about changes they go through as our project matures.
+From here, it will monitor the files in the directory, and store information about changes they go through as the project matures.

 Let's begin by getting some information about our repository.
 In the command line, type `git status`.
 You should get an output similar to the one below.